PremKishanMishra/LA-Crime-Analysis/README.md

 Has the ER relationship diagram

 Data

-COntains the dump to ingest the table
+Contains the dump to ingest the table

 Solutions
 Submission_prem-5.sql